Understanding EKF Primary Changes in ArduPilot: A Log-Based Analysis

 When LogHat Helps — and When It Doesn't

-What is EKF primary change?
+What is EKF in ArduPilot?

 How can I troubleshoot EKF errors?

-What are common causes of EKF primary change?
+What causes EKF primary changes?

 About the author